Strivin0311/dgm-learning/transformers/vit.md

 # Vision in Transformers
-*Here's some resources about Vision in Transformers*
+*Here're some resources about Vision in Transformers*

 #### FastViT: A Fast Hybrid Vision Transformer using Structural Reparameterization [`UNREAD`]